Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-clean-replication-ddl-queue.md

 FORMAT TSVRaw;
 ```

-### Problem with mutation
+### Problem with mutation stuck in the queue:

+- This can happen if the mutation is finished and by some reason the task is not removed from the queue.
+This can be detected by checking `system.mutations` table and see if the mutation is done but the task is still in the queue.

-- kill the mutation
+- kill the mutation (again)

 ### Problem with 'impossible' merge in the queue (on all the replicas)
-  - ensure that detached_parts are empty, detach partition, then attach it back (on sinlge replica!), then remove leftovers from detached_parts
+  - ensure that detached_parts are empty, detach partition, then attach it back (on single replica!), then remove leftovers from detached_parts
   - detach the tables, remove the merge from the queue, attach tables back

   Check: https://github.com/Altinity/support-team/blob/main/common_issues/ImpossibleMergeInQueue.md